uob-hep-cad/Maroc/README.md

 deactivate
 ```

-After performing the build sequence the FPGA bitfile, PROM programming file and IPBus address map should be contained in `work/build/proj/top_a35_pc043a/package/top_a35_pc043a_dilbert_210602_1144.tgz`
+After performing the build sequence the FPGA bitfile, PROM programming file and IPBus address map should be contained in `work/build/proj/top_a35_pc043a/package/top_a35_pc043a_XXXXX_YYYY_ZZZZ.tgz` where `XXXX` is the name of the build machine, `YYYY` is the date and `ZZZZ` is the time.